ssvlabs/SIPs/sips/cluster_consensus.md

     HighestAttestingSlot spec.Slot
 }

-// ClusterRunner manages the duty cycle for a certain slot type ClusterRunner interface {
+// CommitteeRunner manages the duty cycle for a certain slot type CommitteeRunner interface {
 	// Start the duty lifecycle for the given slot.
 Emits a message.
     StartDuty(duty Duty) error
 	// Processes cosensus message